Wolfda95/SSL-MedicalImagining-CL-MAE/Pre-Training/Masked_Autoencoder/README.md

 # Pre-Training with SparK

-SparK is the first succesfull adaption of Masked Autoencoder Self-Supervised Pre-Training on Convolutional Neural Networks (CNNs).
+SparK is the first successful adaptation of masked autoencoder self-supervised pre-training to convolutional neural networks (CNNs).

 This is code from the official implementation of SparK [https://github.com/keyu-tian/SparK](https://github.com/keyu-tian/SparK4) (MIT license)

 ### How to Start:
-1. Download the LIDC Data and run the preprocessing script as explained here: [https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing)
+1. Download the LIDC data and run the preprocessing script as explained here: [https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing](https://github.com/Wolfda95/SSL-MedicalImagining-CL-MAE/tree/main/Pre-Training/Data_Preprocessing)
-2. Change the Folder structure of the preprocessed data to: (Take part of the images as validation)
+2. Change the folder structure of the preprocessed data to: (Take part of the images as validation)
     ```bash
         LIDC-Data
        /         \